bertreb/pimatic-assistant/README.md

-Link to Google Home (These steps need to happen only once)
+Link Nora to Google Home in the the Google Home app.
+(These steps need to happen only once)

-Devices are not exposed automatically to gBridge and Google Assistant.
+Devices are not exposed automatically to Nora and Google Assistant.
 You have to add them individually in the config.

 Installation